 Some prescription medications, over-the-counter meds, or herbal supplements can interfere with Plan B One-Step's ability to prevent pregnancy.
 These include medications that fight narcolepsy, fungal infections, seizures, HIV, tuberculosis, and other problems.
 Though you can get Plan B One-Step at any store, it may be a good idea to purchase it through our services here at Nurx.
 You can then take advantage of the real doctors we partner with to address any of your concerns.

 Not at all.
 Plan B One-Step is sold without a prescription and there are no age limits.
-Some colleges have even made it available in vending machines!
-Plan B can be found in just about any pharmacy, and even grocery stores carry this product.
+Plan B can be found in just about any pharmacy, retail stores and online.
 Depending on where you go, expect to pay around $40 or $50 for a single-use pack.

 Plan B One-Step is a single pill that needs to be taken within three days of unprotected sex.
 Many call it the morning-after pill, but it should be taken as soon as possible.
 The sooner it's taken, the better it works.
 If you happen to vomit within two hours of taking it, you may need to repeat the dose.
 Plan B One-Step won't work if you're already pregnant.
 It's also most effective for women who weigh less than 165 pounds.
 Studies have shown that women over 176 pounds may have especially limited success with Plan B One-Step.
 Though the results aren't conclusive, plus-size women may want to keep this in mind.

 How It Works

 As Seen On

 “Demand for Nurx’s services skyrocketed — order volume for emergency contraception, birth control, sexually transmitted infection tests grew 40%, 50% and 100%, respectively.
 Its total sales climbed 80% year-over-year in 2020”